 So, you’re ready to take the exciting leap into the world of entrepreneurship.
 That’s great!
 While you might have the name, ideas, and products already lined up, this doesn’t necessarily make for a booming business right off the bat.

 A successful entrepreneur is not defined by the material products they possess, or even by how extravagant their ideas are for their future business model.
-What they must first possess are certain character traits that have helped hundreds of entrepreneurs before them run thriving businesses.
+What they must first possess are certain character traits that have helped hundreds of entrepreneurs before they run thriving businesses.

 How do we know this?
 We went straight to the source!
-We asked top professionals about the traits that have helped them find success in their own industries, and rounded out their responses to ten must-have characteristics for anyone looking to start their entrepreneurial journey.
+We asked top professionals about the traits that have helped them find success in their own industries and rounded out their responses to ten must-have characteristics for anyone looking to start their entrepreneurial journey.

 The Desire to Try Something New